About Continuing Distance Education (CDE) at Briercrest College and Seminary:

 How do I submit course assignments?

 Our educators firmly maintain that feedback is vital to any meaningful learning process.
-We encourage you to take advantage of direct discussion about your assignments and the course materials by emailing your instructor.
+We encourage you to take advantage of direct discussion about your assignments and the course materials by contacting your instructor.

 How do I receive my exams and where do I write

-To write your exams, you must contact the Distance Education Office.
-We will ask for the name of one person who can serve you as your exam proctor.
-We require that this person must work in a vocation that functions according to a code of conduct (i.e. a pastor, a teacher, a librarian, an accountant, etc.), and he/she cannot be a relative.
-We will send the exam to your proctor, who will in turn send the exam back to Briercrest.
+To write your exams, you must complete and submit the Exam Request form to our academic services office.Your proctor must work in a vocation that functions according to a code of conduct (i.e. a pastor, a teacher, a librarian, an accountant, etc.), and he/she cannot be a relative.
+We will send the exam to your qualified proctor, who will in turn send the exam back to Briercrest.
 Please give us two weeks notice before you wish to write your exam.
 Students who are on campus will write exams in our library.
-Off-campus students will write exams under the supervision of a qualified proctor.

 Where can I find more resources for my